na-na-hi/renget/archive/tmd2character_Sail.md

 ------ | ------ | :----:
 Key Item | Eᴍᴘᴛʏ | Vacant inventory slot.
 RP Item |+Rope | A strong and sturdy rope.
 Used for rope stuff.
 About 7 feet long.
+RP Item |11 Ball of Yarn| A Bunch of Yarn that probably belong to a Sprigatito.
+Maybe knit something with it?

 **OLD MOVES (∞ slots)**
 These are moves that your character learned already, but elected to replace.
 Re-learning them is cheaper.